 Michael focusses on the evidence looking at the effectiveness of the prescribing of antibiotics for sore throat and presents the current guidelines for managing sore throat.

-The current NICE guidance advises paracetamol or if preferred and a suitable ibuprofen for pain, and to use the Centor or FeverPAIN scoring symptoms to indicate when to prescribe antibiotics.
+The current NICE guidance advises paracetamol or if preferred a suitable ibuprofen for pain, and to use the Centor or FeverPAIN scoring symptoms to indicate when to prescribe antibiotics.
 A useful tool is the NICE visual summary for acute sore throat.

-Antibiotics should only be prescribed if the FeverPAIN score is 4-5 (Fever, Pus on tonsils, Attend rapidly, severly Inflamed tonsils, No cough or coryza) or the Centor score is 3-4 (pus, temperature, glands and no cough).
+Antibiotics should only be prescribed if the FeverPAIN score is 4-5 (Fever, Pus on tonsils, Attend rapidly, severely Inflamed tonsils, No cough or coryza) or the Centor score is 3-4 (pus, temperature, glands and no cough).

 If FeverPAIN is 2 or 3 consider no antibiotic or back up antibiotic.
 If FeverPAIN is 0 or 1 or Centor is 0, 1 or 2 then do not offer an antibiotic.